kden/kden.github.io/ANote.md

    I also prefer take-home exams because they are the easiest to adjust for people with disabilities.
 You can easily use your own tools for a take-home.
 You can also work around your schedule.
 Additionally, if someone is willing to put in some extra time to do a good job, I don't think they should be penalized for that.

-2. Allow AI and documentation searches for online coding exams.
+3. Allow AI and documentation searches during online coding exams.
 Use a coding tool that will let them run some predefined test cases and hold back some test cases.
    Again, after the exam, you can ask them to explain what everything does.

-3. Consider offering the position as a contract-to-hire position.
+4. Consider offering the position as a contract-to-hire position.
 Realistically, to know if someone is going to be able to do the job, the best test is to let them do the job.
 The interview and job hiring process has been marginally effective since long before the widespread availability of AI.

 I'd like to end with what's either an apocryphical internet story or a Dad joke:  "Once, I had a boss who would take the stack of resumes for any job application, shuffle them, and toss half right in the trash.
 Naturally I was appalled.
 I asked him why he did it.
 He said, 'I don't want to hire any unlucky people.'"